kulvinderkakarkk/ShoppingApp/README.md

 # ShoppingApp
-Backend GraphQL schema for a shopping Cart Application
+Backend GraphQL schema for a shopping Cart Application accessible using Express Node framework